jwhiteside11/Squeue/README.md

-# Squeue - Slice-based queue
+# Squeue | Slice-based queue

-Go does not have a built-in queue type.
+Go does not have a built-in queue data type.
 I took to the internet to view common solutions for this, and found that there were two that were widely used:
 - 1) Use a slice; the append method handles adding to the queue, removing is done with the slicing syntax.
 This works well, but the internals give rise to memory concerns.
 - 2) Use a linked list; Go provides a built-in container/list module with a doubly-linked list implementation.
 This is a great thing, but it is more information than we need to implement a queue.
 Therefore, it's going to be underoptimized.